wojtek555/angular2-logger/README.md

     <!-- Add the following line to the list of scripts: -->
     <script src="node_modules/angular2-logger/bundles/angular2-logger.js"></script>

+Note: `angular2-logger/bundles/angular2-logger.min.js` is also available for use in production.

 Inject the logger into your objects and use it.

     @Component({